 What is female athlete triad?
 Here's what to know about the often unrecognized, underdiagnosed condition

-PHILADELPHIA (CBS) — A doctor and student at the Sidney Kimmel Medical College are trying to raise awareness about an often unrecognized and underdiagnosed condition that affects many young female athletes.
+PHILADELPHIA (CBS) — A doctor and student at the Sidney Kimmel Medical College at Thomas Jefferson University are trying to raise awareness about an often unrecognized and underdiagnosed condition that affects many young female athletes.

 On the outside, athletes often look like the picture of health, but doctors say that can be deceiving.

-In between classes at Sidney Kimmel Medical College, Hanna Blankmeier gets in workouts, but she's no longer a competitive swimmer.
+In between classes at Sidney Kimmel Medical College at Thomas Jefferson University, Hanna Blankemeier gets in workouts, but she's no longer a competitive swimmer.

-"It's just very peaceful for me," Blankmeier said.
+"It's just very peaceful for me," Blankemeier said.
 "I love the rigor physically of it and really testing my body, pushing my body."

 The female athlete triad happens when there's energy deficiency, impaired bone health and menstrual dysfunction.